FutureING Planning Game

 Design and maintain your automated production hall to maximize profit while fulfilling orders within time and budget constraints.

-FutureING Planning Game is a multiplayer management game developed for mobile platforms and released annually for mechanical engineering students as part of the ATPO module at TK Koeln University.
+FutureING Planning Game is a multiplayer management game developed for mobile platforms and released annually for mechanical engineering students as part of the ATPO module at TH Koeln University.
 The game is a part of interactive experiences designed to enhance the learning process of students by teaching them soft skills like teamwork, planning, and resource management in a gamified manufacturing setting.
 Players work in teams to design a production hall by placing assembly cells, then manage automated production to fulfill daily orders while balancing time, budget, and efficiency.

 Fact sheet